Best Solutions for Uterine Fibroids, Consider Myfembree and Oriahann

 Myfembree has relugolix, estradiol, and norethindrone, and is also indicated for the same treatment reasons as Orhiann.

-Both provide excellent contraceptive protection when taken consistently.
+Both provide excellent contraceptive protection when taken consistently, and they would treat endometriosis as well.

 Both medications may be considered second line therapies for uterine fibroids, because of their side effect profile, more traditional medicines can be tried first.